dotanuki-labs/norris/README.md

 ![Main](https://github.com/dotanuki-labs/norris/workflows/Main/badge.svg)
 [![License](https://img.shields.io/github/license/dotanuki-labs/gradle-profiler-pttest)](https://choosealicense.com/licenses/mit)

-> _An app that existed even before Android existed!_
+> An app that existed even before Android existed! 🔥

 ## About

 Norris is a showcase for modern and well-crafted Android code.

-Here you will find a codebase powered by tests in all semantic levels (unit, integration, acceptance) as well an architectural design that promotes discipline over state, using Kotlin Coroutines as foundation for a pragmatic unidirectional dataflow implementation.
+Here you will find a codebase powered by tests in all semantic levels (unit, integration, acceptance) as well an architectural design that promotes discipline over state, using Kotlin Coroutines + Kotlin Flows as foundation for a pragmatic unidirectional dataflow implementation.

 ## Project Overview

 This project leverages on [api.chucknorris.io](https://api.chucknorris.io/) as remote data source to implement the following use cases

 - User can search for Chuck Norris facts and share them
-- Related categories are fetched in the application boostraped and cached
+- Application will offer suggestions of searches
-- Application will offer suggestions for queries based on categories names and track query terms provided by user as well
+- Application also remembers terms searched by the user

 ![showcase-norris](.github/assets/showcase-norris.png)

 The code is structured in a multi-module fashion, with semantics of high-level modules (under `features`) packaging high-level pieces of funcionality (including UI details) while low-level modules (or `platform` ones) provide required infrastructure for features, like networking, storage and so on.

 ## Building and Running